 Protesters in Minneapolis on May 26 demand justice for George Floyd.

-The vicious attacks against BLM are in the capitalist states’ tradition cr f freedom and justice.
-From Occupy Wall Street Standing Rock Ferguson, Baltimore, and targeted arrests, convictions, murder .
+The vicious attacks against BLM are in the capitalist states’ tradition of responding to cries for freedom and justice.
+From Occupy Wall Street and Standing Rock to Ferguson, Baltimore, and now Minneapolis, activists and organizers have been targeted with arrests, convictions, and murder while killer cops walk free.

-Our movement must develop and cohere around a revolutionary analysis, program, and approach that raises consciousness and sustains daily activity around things that matter to us.
+Our movement today must follow in this legacy to develop and cohere around a revolutionary analysis, program, and approach that raises consciousness and sustains daily activity around things that matter to us.

 “I hope people actually go study fred hampton’s analysis on u.s. imperialism and fascism beyond just seeing a movie, most of his politics were stripped from that film.” –Noname, Chicago native, Hip-Hop artist, Twitter post 2/9/21

 Fred Hampton’s political work and ultimate legacy are rooted in building a multi-racial working class and poor people’s movement with daily organizing and mobilizing to end the tyranny of capitalist oppression and exploitation.
 He was fighting for a socialist transformation of society that would facilitate us living a dignified life.
-Fred Hampton’s self-sacrifice revolutionary love for the people is what has inspired millions of young people around the world to speak out and organize around housing, jobs, education, and ending law enforcement terror, imperial war, and systemic racism.
+Fred Hampton’s self-sacrifice, revolutionary love for the people, and belief in the power of the people is what has inspired millions of young people around the world to speak out and organize around housing, jobs, education, and ending law enforcement terror, imperial war, and systemic racism.

 It is only right to conclude with the full words of Chairman Fred Hampton.